 The IEC Image Quality Phantom conforms with the NEMA 2012 standard and is applied in the simulation of whole-body PET imaging and camera-based coincidence imaging techniques.
 This quality phantom calculates the coincidence count rate parameters for both brain and cardiac imaging.
 Furthermore, the IEC Quality Phantom extends to the evaluation between the true coincidence count rate and radioactivity.
 Also, to address any errors relating to the address pile up and the evaluation of the count loss in the correction scheme.

 Medical imaging physics deals with areas of testing, optimization and quality assurance especially in the fields of diagnostic radiology physics including radiographic X-rays, fluoroscopy, mammography, angiography and computed tomography.
 Medical imaging physics is important also in the area of non-ionizing radiation modalities such as ultrasound (US) and magnetic resonance imaging (MRI).

 The duties of the medical physicist include radiation protection procedures, radiation monitoring including dosimetry.
 A current role of the medical imaging physicist includes the responsibility of PET radiation and SPECT imaging and hybrids with MRI and CT scanners.

 Functional magnetic resonance imaging (fMRI) began in the 1990s by Ogawa and Kwong.
 This technique is used to measure brain activity and works by detecting the changes in the oxygenated blood and response to neural activity.
 Imaging studies have shown when the brain area becomes more active it consumes more oxygen.
 Therefore, to keep up with this demand the blood flow increases in these active regions of the brain. fMRI can be used to produce various activation maps showing which parts of the brain are active. fMRI is part of the medical imaging apex, including positron emission tomography (PET) imaging and near-infrared spectroscopy (NIRS).
 These two techniques are involved in the study of blood flow and oxygen metabolism of brain activity. fMRI of the brain has several key benefits including the non-invasive procedure and does not involve radiation.
-Both of these provide safety towards the patient and medical personnel.
+Both of these provide safety for the patient and medical personnel.
 Also, it produces excellent spatial and good temporal resolution.